dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 For FETCH_POSTS you would return the state object with the `all` property set to the new posts.
 For FETCH_POST return that single post.

 Note, since we are structuring things so that the reducer returns an object, for each of the actions you'll need to return the existing state of the other fields.
 You can use the `Object.assign` method we have used before, or the es6 [object spread operator](http://redux.js.org/docs/recipes/UsingObjectSpreadOperator.html).
-The spread operator requires an additional [babel plugin](https://babeljs.io/docs/plugins/transform-object-rest-spread/), but it is easy to add to your project.
 You are also welcome to implement it with multiple reducers if that is easier to reason about.

 ## And you are on your way!